pshrmn/understanding-rollup/nodes.md

   * throw an error is the declaration is a namespace
   * log a warning if the tag is "eval"
 * hasEffects - return true if the quasi has effects or the tag has effects
-* initialiseNode - if the node is at the program level, add it to the bundle's array of dependent expressions
-* isUsedByBundle - return the result of calling the node's `hasEffects` method

 ### TemplateLiteral